caoimhemorley/brain-somatic-CNV-scWGS/README.md

 This repository is under active development.

-The current analysis focuses on Parkinson’s disease and control brain samples, with the broader aim of investigating somatic CNVs in single nuclei from the human brain.
+The current analysis focuses on Parkinson’s disease and control brain samples.

 Workflow structure, analysis methods, and documentation may change as the project progresses.